tuzhucheng/ebike-survey/README.md

 Overall for both approaches above, we see the `income` and `transportation` (most often used mode of transportation) columns are really important.
 In addition, `daily_travel_distance` and whether they have witnessed conflict between e-biker/pedestrian are important.

 ## Survey redesign

+Consider adding the following question:

+* How much money do you spend on transportation per month (estimated)?
+This can be broken down into how much one spends on public transit (passes), how much one spends on insurance, and how much one spends on gas.
+* How often does one use public transportation?